elastisys/ck8s-cluster/release/README.md

 2. Increase the CK8S version in `version.json`
 3. Append what ever is in `WIP-CHANGELOG.md` to `CHANGELOG.md`
 4. Clear `WIP-CHANGELOG.md`
-4. Create a git commit with message `release version vx.x.x`
+4. Create a git commit with message `release version vx.y.z`
-5. Create a tag named `vx.x.x`
+5. Create a tag named `vx.y.z`
-6. Creates a pr to the `release-x` branch.
+6. Creates a pr to the `release-x.y` branch.

 When this is done review the new PR and merge it to finalize the release.

+## Patch releases

+To create a patch release, do the following:

+1. Create a new branch based on a release branch, e.g. `patch/x.y`.
+2. Create another branch (e.g. `my-fix`), also based on the release branch and commit the fixes to it.
+3. Request a code review for `my-fix` and merge it to `patch/x.y`.
+4. Repeat step 2 and 3 if more than one change set should be included in the patch release.
+5. Once all fixes are merged to the `patch/x.y` branch.
+Create a `pre-release-patch` branch from it and push it to the remote.
+The normal release process described above then applies.
+6. *Optional* Create a new patch branch (based on a different release branch) and rebase the commits in `patch/x.y` onto it if the fix should be released on multiple tracked releases.
+7. *Optional* Merge back the patch release to master if the fix applies for the next version as well.

 ## While developing